commande/commande-godo/README.md

 Known Issues
 ------------
 - Changing views between archive and inbox while in select mode does not turn off select mode, select mode bar persists but does nothing.
-User must click cancel then re-enable select mode to use select mode.
+User must click cancel then re-enable select mode to select multiple todos.